 Harassment is defined according to different punishment levels.
 The offense, and those penalties, along with definitions are found in section 947.013 of the Wisconsin Statutes.

-The offense is a Class B misdemeanor if, with intent to harass or intimidate another person, does any of the following:
+The offense is a Class B forfeiture if, with intent to harass or intimidate another person, does any of the following:

-Harassment is a Class A misdemeanor if the Class B misdemeanor offense is committed in the following circumstances:
+Harassment is a Class A misdemeanor if the Class B forfeiture offense is committed in the following circumstances: